 - Click Enable Resource Manager connection.

-Removing a Microsoft Azure account from Deep Security Manager permanently removes the account from the Deep Security database.
-Your account with your cloud provider is unaffected and any Deep Security agents that were installed on the instances will still be installed, running, and providing protection (although they will no longer receive security updates.)
-If you decide to re-import computers from the Microsoft Azure account, the Deep Security Agents will download the latest Security Updates at the next scheduled opportunity.
+Removing an Azure account from the Deep Security Manager will permanently remove the account from the Deep Security database.
+This will not affect the Azure account.
+Virtual machines with Deep Security Agents will continue to be protected, but will not receive security updates.
+If you later import these virtual machines from the same Azure account, the Deep Security Agents will download the latest security updates at the next scheduled update.

 - Go to the Computers page, right-click on the Microsoft Azure account in the navigation panel, and select Remove Cloud Account.

 - Confirm that you want to remove the account.